alexandertrefz/essence/packages/website/optimisations.md

 What it costs is text.
-A walk written at three sites is three walks, where it was three calls to one driver, and the standard library's own derived Methods — `firstItem(where:)`, `firstIndex(of:)`, `count(where:)`, `removeEvery(where:)` — are each written on `reduce` or `keepEvery` with a literal callback, so each carries its own.
+A walk written at three sites is three walks, where it was three calls to one driver, and the standard library's own derived Methods — `firstItem(where:)`, `firstIndex(of:)`, `count(where:)`, `removeEvery(where:)` — are each written on `reduce` or `everyItem` with a literal callback, so each carries its own.
 Measured on Everyday.es that is 1,854 bytes unminified and fifty-three minified; Loops.es, where the four drivers stop being reached at all, falls by 793 bytes unminified and 741 minified.